HypixelDev/PublicAPI/Documentation/games/SkyClash.md

+# SkyClash

-### SkyClash has been removed from the Hypixel Network.
+#### Skyclash has been removed from the Hypixel Network.
 Read the forum post [here](https://hypixel.net/threads/clarifications-about-skyclash.2031767/).
 The API will still stay functional.

 Below you can find the current spec for SkyClash stats.